-As a coach for introverts and sensitive people, I’m guessing that if you are one, the “super-hero super-fast” picture to the left might not appeal to you.
-Introverts are more inclined to go for slow, steady, careful action and not have to show up as super heroes.
-(If your palms are sweating – quickly – look down the page – there’s a picture filled with more ease!)
+As a coach for introverts and sensitive people, I’m guessing that if you are one, the “super-hero super-fast” picture above might not appeal to you.
+Introverts are more inclined to go for slow, steady, careful action.
+Having to show up as superheroes often fill them with dread.

 Still – where it comes to wanting results for the effort we put into self-development, even us introverts can be tempted.